Community Development

 Director Allen Mitchell

-Allen Mitchellhas served as the Director of Community Development Department for DeKalb County since January 2016 and the Interim Director for Human Services up until October 2017.
+Allen Mitchell has served as the Director of Community Development Department for DeKalb County since January 2016.
 Prior to his promotion to this position, he served as the Assistant Director for DeKalb’s Human and Community Development for over ten years.
 He joined DeKalb County in 2005.

-His previous executive experiences included running the South DeKalb Business Incubator and Project Executive for the IBM Corporation, where he retired after 33 years of service in 2002.
+His previous executive experiences were with the IBM Corporation, where he retired after 33 years of service in 2002.

 He obtained a Bachelor of Arts degree in Economics from Virginia State University, and a Master of Business Administration from The University of Scranton.

-As the Director of the Community Development, he oversees the use of funds allocated from the U.S. Department of Housing and Urban Development (HUD) to help develop viable urban communities within DeKalb County, principally benefiting low to moderate income persons.
+As the Director of the DeKalb County Georgia Community Development Department, he oversees the use of funds allocated from the U.S. Department of Housing and Urban Development (HUD) to help develop viable urban communities within DeKalb County, principally benefiting low to moderate income persons.

 Lastly, Mr. Mitchell’s Community Development Department recently received recognition from the United States Interagency Council on Homelessness, Housing and Urban Development (HUD) for effectively ending homelessness amongst DeKalb County Veterans – obtaining a Functional Zero designation.